shakhscode/CH-Problems/README.md

 ### Solutions are intended to share publically.
-You can use them for reference but can't use without permission.
+Feel free to use them for reference.

 ### Topics
 - Core python data structures.